Overview

 Assessment rubrics:

-- provide a framework that clarifies assessment requirements and standards of performance for different grades.
-In this, they support assessment as learning; students can see what is important and where to focus their learning efforts.
+- provide a framework that clarifies assessment requirements and standards of performance for different marks.
+This supports assessment as learning: students can see what is important and where to focus their learning efforts.

-- by engaging staff teams in rubric-based conversations about quality, help them develop a shared language for talking about learning and assessment.
+- help staff teams develop a shared language for talking about learning and assessment by engaging them in rubric-based conversations about quality.

 - help assessors efficiently and reliably interpret and grade students' work.